alziz101/alziz101/README.md

 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on NFT
 - 😄 Pronouns: !
 - ⚡ Fun fact: ..
-FINALLY
+FINALLY1
   1111
 <!---11
 alziz101/alziz101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.